24/7 Free consultation

 If you are dealing with the wrongful death of a loved one caused by unsafe conditions, here are the key steps to take:

-- Preserve Evidence: Take photos of the site of the accident, noting any dangerous conditions (e.g., wet floors, broken railings).
-If you can, get the contact information of any witnesses.
+3. Preserve Evidence: Take photos of the site of the accident, noting any dangerous conditions (e.g., wet floors, broken railings).
+If possible, obtain the contact Information of any witnesses.

 Understanding the Law and Compensation in Wrongful Death Cases